EvoLib/evo-lib/examples/01_basic_usage/README.md

 ## 01_basic_usage/ — Getting Started

-This folder provides introductory examples to help you understand the basic usage of EvoLib.
+This folder provides introductory examples to demonstrate the basic usage of EvoLib.
-They cover the essential building blocks: creating populations, mutating individuals, and defining fitness functions.
+They illustrate how populations are created, mutated, and evaluated

 ## Learning Goals
 - Load a population from a YAML config.